flashlan/iptablesOTF/README.md

  * Open your default editor to edit rules.
  * After editing and close editor, the script restart desidered services.

-There are two dummy files in ~/.firewall folder with templates that you can use and modify  to configure your iptables firewall
+There are two dummy files in ~/.firewall folder with templates that you can use and modify  to configure your iptables firewall according to use: workstation or server.

 Install: